imagej/imagej.github.io/_pages/guide/working-with-imagej.md

 **DICOM** (Digital Imaging and Communications in Medicine) is a standard popular in the medical imaging community.
 Support in ImageJ is limited to uncompressed [↓DICOM](#index-DICOM) files.
 DICOM files containing multiple images open as [Stacks↓](#sub:Stacks-Intro).
 Use {% include bc path="Image | [Show-Info...](#sub:Show-Info...)" %}
 ↓ to display the DICOM header information.
 A DICOM sequence can be opened using {% include bc path="File | Import | [Image Sequence...↓](#sub:Image-Sequence...)" %} or by dragging and dropping the folder on the 'ImageJ' window.
 Imported sequences are sorted by image number instead of filename and the tags are preserved when DICOM images are saved in TIFF format.
-ImageJ supports custom DICOM dictionaries, such as the one at http://imagej.nih.gov/ij/download/docs/DICOM\_Dictionary.txt.
+ImageJ supports custom DICOM dictionaries, such as the one [here](/ij/download/docs/DICOM\_Dictionary.txt).
 More information can be found at the [Center for Advanced Brain Imaging](http://www.cabiatl.com/mricro/dicom/index.html).

 </div>
 <div class="Labeling">